Shathin/folio/src/content/post/bali-family-vacation-2025-day-5-6.md

   </figcaption>
 </figure>

 The place was wonderfully serene when we arrived around 10:00 AM – barely any tourists in sight.
 That calmness made our stroll through the palace gardens even more enjoyable.
 The surrounding greenery, manicured lawns, lotus ponds, and the mountain views in the background all created such a peaceful setting.
+We spent about an hour here, which was perfect for a relaxed walk and plenty of photos without feeling rushed.
+You could easily spend more time if you just want to sit and soak in the tranquility.

 <figure class="flex flex-col items-center mx-auto">
   <img src="/assets/images/posts/bali-family-vacation-2025/day-5-6/5_3.png" />